Jean-Baptiste-Lasselle/whoami-web/content/blogs/making-sens-tsconfig.draft.md

     * and of Course we want ECMAScript to be enhanced with new major innovations in the Future,
     * So it is pretty sure that `ECMAScript` must have beaking changes to be enhanced with major tehcnlogical innovations *
-  * so we may assume `ECMAScript` guarantees ascending compatibility for the last 10 years for example )
+  * so we may assume `ECMAScript` guarantees ascending compatibilty for the last 10 years for example )

 * So, all in all,  i will here consider 2 main use cases :
   * use case 1 : My Software will be executed in users browser
   * use case 2 : My software will be executed in NodeJS

--->

 ## ANNEX C : General Build process